matique/act_with_bag/README.md

 Additional fields or removal of them are easy;
 no migrations are required for them.

-Keep in mind that the collection is kept in a YAML bag, i.e.
-SQL commands can't access the bag fields.
+Keep in mind that the collection is kept in a YAML bag, i.e. SQL commands can't access the bag fields.

 Boolean and Date fields require explicit typing.

-Fields without typing accept any values which YAML can handle (e.g. @order.color = ['red', 'yellow']).
+Fields without typing accept any values which YAML can handle (e.g. @order.colors = ['red', 'yellow']).

 Types :integer, :float and :string forces a conversion (.to_i, .to_f, .to_s) before storing the value,